 Conversation provides for a sussing-out of details.
 Good interviews can illuminate nuance that might otherwise stay under lock and key.

 Product decisions makers by and large, understand the need that your product must fill.
 In many cases, they will understand the nuances better than you do.
-On the other hand, it's your job to identify user goals that internal stakeholder may not be focused on.
+On the other hand, it's your job to identify user goals that internal stakeholders may not be focused on.
 Stakeholder interviews can help identify what will make a product a success from the business side, and what's possible.
 In many cases, the success of a project depends on your ability to adapt your expertise to the needs and interests of internal decision makers and stakeholders.

 What is the vision?
 What is the need?
 What are the parameters?
 What will get in the way of how other people might sell or market the product?
 What can your stakeholders tell you about the circumstances under which your product will be used and who might use it?
 What information can they actually act on when you provide it?